deegrams221/camping-be/notes.md

 |
 Dashboard
 |
-Each user can create multiple lsits, each list can have many items
+Each user can create multiple lsits called "Member lists", each list can have many items called "items"